Ren Short: Founder, Creative Director & Musical Director

 The ideology of OmniArts is very close to Ren’s heart, as they believe everyone should have the same opportunities available to them as each other.

-As well as running OmniArts, Ren teaches private singing & trans speech lessons, mentors others wanting to become self employed, runs various workshops throughout the year and is also a singer/songwriter.
+As well as running OmniArts, Ren teaches private singing & trans speech lessons, provides peer mentoring, runs various workshops throughout the year and is also a singer/songwriter and poet.

 “Being a part of someone else’s journey within the performing arts is such a privilege.”